joshua-light/chalice-restful/README.md

 ### CORS

-To enable CORS use `cors` configuration decorator:
+To enable CORS, use `cors` configuration decorator:

 ``` python
 from chalice import Chalice